6 Natural Remedies for Swollen Feet and Ankles

 Salt water bath

-This is the most popular remedy for those who suffer from swollen feet and ankles.
-You can enjoy the benefits of this soak while watching television, reading on the couch, or talking about your day with your family, for example.
+This is the most popular remedy for those who people with swollen feet and ankles.
+The great thing is that you can do this soak while watching television, reading on the couch, or talking about your day with your family.

 - 3 and 1/2 tablespoons of coarse sea salt (40 g)